junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon/SPN-Angel-demon-whole-novel.md

 >
 > big argument comes about whether to put Cas into Ma'lak Box, eventual agree not (Dean insist, divergent from alter timeline)
 >
-> hunt monsters like alter timeline shows, smite monsters easily, save people (01/06/2021 werewolves to save bleeding victims, 11/03/2021 vampires to save Sam/Dean)
+> hunt monsters like alter timeline shows, smite monsters easily, save people (Day 356 01/06/2021 werewolves to save bleeding victims, ghouls to save Donna, djinns to save Eileen, Day 657 11/03/2021 vampires to save Sam/Dean)
 >
 > Cas get stronger/more powerful as demon/MoC-affected, wings turn leathery demonic after resurrection ("monster at the end of the book")
 >